Amman - Kings Highway

 W H E R E W I L L Y O U R J O U R N E Y T A K E Y O U N E X T ?

 Amman, what a place of unending history and bustling markets.
 You are stocked up all you need for the journey along the King's Highway, a route across plateaus and wadis and through ancient remnants.
-Continue the journey to Karak, of the edge of a plateau with a castle perched high.
+Continue the journey to Madaba, the city of mosaics that hold an unusual history.